diogogithub/gnu-social/README.md

 XMPP), and specially-designed desktop clients that support the Twitter API.

-GNU social supports an open standard called
+GNU social supports open standards (such as OStatus
-OStatus <https://www.w3.org/community/ostatus/> that lets users in different networks follow each other.
+<https://www.w3.org/community/ostatus/>) that lets users in
+different networks follow each other.
 It enables a distributed social network spread all across the
 Web.